Alphabetical Index of ICD-10-WHO

 The Alphabetical Index is not simply generated by alphabetically ordering the entries in the Tabular List.

-Many of the (diagnostic) descriptions in the Alphabetical Index do not appear in the Tabular List.
-The descriptions included in a particular category of the Tabular List are not final; they serve as examples for the content of that category and as an indication of its scope and delimitation.
-To that end, the Tabular List uses preferred terms.
-In addition to these preferred terms, the associated Alphabetical Index also contains many other currently used diagnostic terms, thus also synonyms.
-Imprecise and possibly outdated terms are often also included because they still may appear in medical notes.
-The introduction to the Alphabetical Index contains an overview of the glossaries integrated into this index.
+Many of the (diagnostic) terms included in the Alphabetical Index are not included in the Tabular List of ICD-10-WHO.
+The terms included in a particular category of the Tabular List are not final; they serve as examples for the content of that category and as an indication of its scope and delimitation.
+To that end, preferred terms are used.
+Iin addition to these preferred terms, the associated Alphabetical Index also contains many other currently used diagnostic terms, such as synonyms and quasi-synonyms.
+Due to this comprehensive approach, imprecise, unwanted and possibly outdated terms are often also included because they still may appear in medical notes.
 As a fundamental rule, all codes taken from the Alphabetical Index should be cross-checked with the Tabular List and the Instruction Manual.

-Not all diagnosis texts/codes contained in the systematic index are also included in the Alphabetical Index.
+Not all codes contained in the Systematic index are also included in the Alphabetical Index.
 For example, the following are missing: